 When you are looking for quality speakers, Bowers and Wilkins are in a class of their own.
-Abbey Road recording studio have made use of B&W Speakers since 1988, and for good reason, the range and clarity of sound is as good as it gets.
+Abbey Road recording studio has made use of B&W Speakers since 1988, and for good reason, the range and clarity of sound are as good as it gets.
 The Bowers and Wilkins A7 is quite possibly the Rolls-Royce of home airplay speakers, which of course means they come at a price.
-However, before worrying about the cost, lets take a look at the reasons why A7’s are possibly the finest quality Wireless Airplay Speakers available.
+However, before worrying about the cost lets take a look at the reasons why A7’s are possibly the finest quality Wireless Airplay Speakers available.

 The B&W A7 is designed to blend into your surroundings.
 A simplistic rounded box shape, covered in a fine black mesh, broken by a brushed stainless band with Bower & Wilkins etched on the side.
 To me the subtle style is spot on, there is no plastic looking iPhone dock, just an unobtrusive LED light that changes colour when an input has been selected.

 Bowers & Wilkins A7 speakers are high-end and priced at £699.00, which may sound like a lot of cash, but I personally think it’s money well spent.
-After all this will basically replace a sound system while looking and sounding far superior than most.
+After all, this will basically replace a sound system while looking and sounding far superior to most.